 - Many more comforting and healing amenities

-This single, central location, the new Silverdale campus is designed to also attract and retain top-notch physicians and nurses while fostering collaboration amongst the entire care team.
+St. Michael is designed to also attract and retain top-notch physicians and nurses while fostering collaboration amongst the entire care team.

-What will be one of the most energy-efficient hospitals in the country and the most efficient in the state of Washington, the Silverdale campus will also serve as a regional center for decontamination to our local military bases and a community gathering place for those walking the Clear Creek Trail to stop in for a cup of coffee and experience the healing garden.
+What will be one of the most energy-efficient hospitals in the country and the most efficient in the state of Washington, St. Michael will also serve as a regional center for decontamination to our local military bases and a community gathering place for those walking the Clear Creek Trail to stop in for a cup of coffee and experience the healing garden.
 Each patient will benefit from the privacy of a single occupancy guest room with magnificent views of the Olympics’ lush forests and water that grace our community.